 The theory and practice of making dances is the focus of the choreographer.
 The fundamentals of composing both solo and group works are presented through the exploration of dance dynamics, improvisation and movement problem solving.
 Work will include movement studies, presentations, readings and discussions.
 Group preparation time outside of class for movement studies is required.
 This counts toward the theory requirement for the major and minor.
-Prerequisite: completion of or concurrent enrollment in DANC 105 and concurrent enrollment in a dance technique course or permission of instructor.
+Prerequisite: completion of or concurrent enrollment in DANC 105 or permission of instructor.
 Offered every other fall.

 This course presents students with theories and philosophies about teaching the art of dance in various contexts.
-Readings and discussions will consider methods for integrating somatic techniques and scientific principles into the dance technique class, as well as contemporary aesthetic and creative practices.
+Readings and discussions consider methods for integrating somatic techniques and scientific principles into the dance technique class, as well as contemporary aesthetic and creative practices.
 Different learning and teaching environments will be compared and contrasted, including the private sector, public schools and higher education.
 Adaptations necessitated by dance style, age, motivation and skill level will be addressed both theoretically and experientially, as students will be required to plan, teach, and evaluate their own and each other's pedagogical choices in practice teaching sessions.
-This course has a significant Community Engaged Learning component, with an emphasis on teaching creative movement to children.
+This course has a significant Community Engaged Learning component, with an emphasis on teaching creative movement to children and/or seniors.
 Students should expect off-campus teaching experiences; some of this teaching will be scheduled outside of class time.
 This counts toward the theory requirement for the major and minor.
-Prerequisite: sophomore standing or permission of instructor.
+Permission of instructor required.
 Generally offered every other year.

 This course builds upon principles of movement established at the beginning and intermediate levels.
 In-depth exploration of floor work, improvisation, somatic practices and a variety of postmodern styles promote artistry, efficiency of movement and integrated strength.
 This counts toward the technique requirement for the major and minor.
-Prerequisite: DANC 208 or permission of instructor.
+Permission of instructor required.
 Offered every semester.